punkish/punkish/entries/C/CO/CON/Convex-Hull/index.md

     }

 All we need is a set of words, points in space and time, and the curiosity afforded by `convexHull(points)` to explore the world of ideas.

+[^1]: The animated convex hull based on an image from the [Evacuation of Nada](http://irahadzic.com/evacuation-of-nada) by Ira Hadžić.